How to Assign Permissions to Google Analytics: A Step-by-Step Guide

 • Has complete authority over the account, property, or view

-The editor role can do everything except manage users.
+The editor role can do everything like an administrator except manage users and their permissions.
 Basically, this permission allows a user to do the following tasks:

 • Add, edit, and delete accounts, properties, and views